 The Company's audited financial statements are prepared in accordance with IFRS 17 Insurance Contracts, which was adopted with effect from 1 January 2023.
-In complying with IFRS 17, the format of the Company's financial statements has changed markedly and required the restatement of comparative figures reported in previous years under IFRS 4.

-During the year under review the Company registered a profit before tax of €9,145K compared to a restated loss before tax of €2,512K in 2022.
-The improvement in profitability is mainly attributable to two factors, significant gains registered in the performance of our investment portfolio and a substantial recovery in our insurance technical result.
+During the year under review the Company registered a profit before tax of € 9,420K compared to a profit before tax of €9,145K in 2023.
+The marginal improvement in profitability is mainly attributable to significant gains registered in the performance of the Company's investment portfolio.

-The Company's net investment return for the year amounted to a profit of €4,499K, compared to a loss of €3,431K in 2022.
-The performance of the investment portfolio was significantly boosted by a sharp upswing in international equity markets.
+The Company's net investment return for the year amounted to a profit of € 5,301K, compared to a profit €4,365K in 2023.

-Profit after tax for the year under review amounted to €7,198K compared to a restated loss of €1,382K for 2022.
+Profit after tax for the year under review amounted to € 7,810K compared to a profit of €7,198K in 2023.

-Shareholders' funds amounted to €32,353K as at 31 December 2023.
-At the end of 2022, restated shareholders' funds totalled €27,355K.
+Shareholders' funds amounted to € 36,563K as at 31 December 2024.
+At the end of 2023, shareholders' funds totalled €32,353K.

-The Company is well capitalised with a Solvency II Capital Requirement ratio of 240% as 31 December 2023.
+The Company is well capitalised with a Solvency II Capital Requirement ratio of 204% as 31 December 2024.
 This was achieved despite the fact that under Solvency II equity holdings attract a significant capital charge.